Norhanzeid/CustomerChurnPrediction/README.md

 # 📊 Customer Churn Prediction

-This project predicts customer churn for a telecom company using a trained machine learning model.
-The project is deployed using FastAPI, Docker, and hosted on Azure.
+This project predicts customer churn for a telecom company using a Logistic Regression model.
+The prediction is based on multiple customer features including:

+Demographics: Gender, SeniorCitizen, Partner, Dependents

+Customer Lifetime: Tenure

+Services Subscribed: PhoneService, MultipleLines, InternetService, OnlineSecurity, OnlineBackup, DeviceProtection, TechSupport, StreamingTV, StreamingMovies

+Billing Info: Contract type, PaperlessBilling, PaymentMethod, MonthlyCharges, TotalCharges

+The model helps identify which customers are more likely to churn based on these attributes.

 ---